-DP: Sean, I think the first question a non-expert would ask with respect to embodied carbon is – what is it?
+Danielle Wynn: Sean, I think the first question a non-expert would ask with respect to embodied carbon is – what is it?

+Sean Lockie: There are two types of carbon emissions with respect to a building, operational carbon and embodied carbon.
+Operational carbon refers to carbon dioxide emitted during the life of a building, from the ‘regulated’ and ‘unregulated’ loads associated with the use of a building.
+This includes the emissions from, say, the heating, cooling, lighting, and ICT.
 Embodied carbon refers to carbon dioxide emitted during the manufacture, transport and construction of building materials, together with end of life emissions.
 So for example, if you are specifying concrete on a project then carbon will have been emitted making that concrete.
 Their emissions occur during extraction of the raw materials (the cradle), processing in a factory (factory gate), transporting the concrete to a construction site (site).
 This we refer to as the ‘embodied’ carbon.

 Embodied carbon in the construction lifecycle

 DW: I’ve heard of operational carbon before.
 Is embodied carbon just as important as operational carbon?
 More important?